Rectangle Body Shape: Complete Style Guide

 Rectangle Body Shape Outfits by Occasion

-Work & Office
+Work and Office

 Casual Weekend

-Evening & Events
+Evening and Formal Events

 Date Night